Academic Catalog

 2 Credit Hours

 Theory and laboratory experiments in the area of alternating current in resistive, capacitive and inductive circuits.
 Topics covered are: Sinusoidal and non-sinusoidal waveforms, current voltage relationship in RC, RL, and RLC circuits, power factor, phase angle phasor diagram and network analysis.
-(2 lecture)

 ELEC 120L AC CIRCUITS LAB